 Field of Study: Deaf Education and Deaf Studies

 By working hard to achieve my dream, I became the first Nepali to receive the WDL scholarship award from the Nippon Foundation via Gallaudet University in 2011.
 My dream is finally closer to coming true and I want to express my heartfelt gratitude to the Nippon Foundation and Gallaudet University for giving me this opportunity.
-I began studying since the July of 2011 and have chosen Deaf Education as my major and Deaf Studies as my minor.
+I began studying in July of 2011 and have chosen Deaf Education as my major and Deaf Studies as my minor.
 My goal here at Gallaudet is to find ways I can promote the improvement of bilingual education and sign language in the deaf schools around Nepal.
-Gallaudet encourages me to become a qualified deaf leader that will change the deaf world in Nepal academically, socially, culturally and technologically.
+Gallaudet encourages me to become a qualified deaf leader that will change the deaf world in Nepal academically, socially, culturally, and technologically.
 My career goal is to become a professor at a university and an education specialist for the deaf programs in Nepal.

-There are many difficulties related with the improvement of deaf education, development of a sign language dictionary and sign language interpreting needs in Nepal.
+There are many difficulties related with the improvement of deaf education, development of a sign language dictionary, and sign language interpreting needs in Nepal.
 There is also a lack of technical materials and equipment necessary for deaf children and adults as well.
-In order to be able to solve all these difficulties I am prepare to sacrifice whatever I can to change the deaf world as an energetic citizen of my country.
+In order to be able to solve all these difficulties, I am prepared to sacrifice whatever I can to change the deaf world as an energetic citizen of my country.
 Upon graduation from Gallaudet University, I will return to Nepal.
-I plan to organize local and national workshops and seminars as well as research data related to deaf persons receiving and not receiving their education.
+I plan to organize local and national workshops and seminars, as well as to develop research data related to deaf persons receiving and not receiving their education.
 Based on my findings I will prioritize the establishment of a national center for deaf education.
 I will also set up a project that will produce a basic curriculum and books for primary school children in Nepali Sign Language (NSL).
 The center will also coordinate with any university in Nepal to establish deaf studies programs for students who wish to learn deaf education and NSL.
 This program will provide educational training to teachers working in deaf schools to improve their teaching capacities.
-I will also lobby for a national deaf education policy, laws and other rights to the Nepali government and establish a network between deaf education programs with national and international organizations.
+I will also lobby for a national deaf education policy, laws, and other rights to the Nepali government and establish a network between deaf education programs with national and international organizations.